nikku/didi/README.md

 [![Build Status](https://travis-ci.org/nikku/didi.png?branch=master)](https://travis-ci.org/nikku/didi)

-> A fork of [node-di][node-di] that adds support for the minification save array notation.
+> A maintained fork of [node-di][node-di] that adds support for ES6 and the minification save array notation.

 ## Why Dependency Injection?
 There are two things - **Dependency Injection pattern** (aka Inversion of Control) and **Dependency Injection framework**.